-- To be familiar with the school's curriculum. - To focus on areas of the curriculum in accordance with the School Development Plan (SDP). - To support the Headteacher in active monitoring of curriculum policy. - To make recommendations regarding continuous staff development. - To monitor the impact of the curriculum through outcomes including qualifications gained - To ensure the pupils can access a range of relevant courses to gain qualifications that will help them to live independently when they leave school - To monitor how effective the careers provision is across the school - To ensure Alternative Provision is high quality, well managed and impact is measured by school leaders - To continue to support the school mission statement and ethos and promote the highest standard of pastoral care. - To annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Advisory Board for their consideration/discussion and then for final ratification by the Board of Trustees.
+- To be familiar with the school's curriculum. - To focus on areas of the curriculum in accordance with the School Development Plan (SDP). - To support the Headteacher in active monitoring of curriculum policy. - To make recommendations regarding continuous staff development. - To monitor the impact of the curriculum through outcomes including qualifications gained - To ensure the pupils can access a range of relevant courses to gain qualifications that will help them to live independently when they leave school - To monitor how effective the careers provision is across the school - To ensure Alternative Provision is high quality, well managed and impact is measured by school leaders - To continue to support the school mission statement and ethos and promote the highest standard of pastoral care. - To annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Board for their consideration/discussion before final ratification.

-Safeguarding Meeting
+Safeguarding Meetings